 - A. The hearing officer will be appointed directly by the executive director. - B. The PHA will select hearing officers who do not work for the agency.
-These could include employees of other housing agencies in the area, retirees, legal professionals, or other community volunteers with experience in subsidized housing programs. - C. The PHA's method for selecting a hearing officer will be inserted into the lease. - VI.
+These could include employees of other housing agencies in the area, retirees, legal professionals, or other community volunteers with experience in subsidized housing programs or PHA employees in the Administration and Development Departments. - C. The PHA's method for selecting a hearing officer will be inserted into the lease. - VI.
 Scheduling hearings [24 CFR 966.56(a)]